 Banks offer long-term business loans with repayment terms usually ranging from five to seven years.
 These loans often come with lower interest rates than those offered by alternative lenders, but they can be more challenging to qualify for.

-How to qualify: To secure a long-term bank loan, you'll likely need to be an established business with strong annual revenue and a good personal credit score (usually in the 700s or higher).
+How to qualify: To secure a long-term bank loan, you'll likely need to be an established business with strong annual revenue and a good personal credit score (typically 700 or higher).
 Collateral may also be required.

 Online Business Loans